donghua100/verifytools/README.md

 # How  to Build it
 ## Required Dependence on Server
 **Yosys, ABC, PONO and AVR**
+The easiest way to use our tool is to install the binary yosys, abc, Pono, which can be found at [oss-cad-suit-build](https://github.com/YosysHQ/oss-cad-suite-build).
+Just download and install it.

+Or:
+You can also build them manually as follows.
 -  Building Yosys and  ABC.
 Note that this will install Yosys and ABC(as yosys-abc):
 <https://yosyshq.net/yosys/>
 ```